pedropolvora/advanced_nodejs/scaling_up.md

 ## Cluster Module

-Creates a master process that forks a number of forked processes that air managed by the master process.
+Creates a master process that forks a number of forked processes that are managed by the master process.
+The master Process manages the workers with a round-robin algorithm.

+You can find an example [here](scripts/child_processes/cluster_module/server.js).